superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofle v1 & v2 mx/firmware/readme.md

 Sofle is powered by QMK-firmware (Firmware has been merged and can be found on the QMK master).

+## Rev 2022-4 Pimoroni trackball (left) (2022-04-02)
+- A revision from rev 2022-3 as trackball moved to left
+- Fixed buggy col 0 and row 0; keymap enable in VIA, no more random codes
+- Fixed keymap reversed issue
+- Fixed rgb led strip (original was rgb per key from keyhive)
+- Disable heptic bzzz
+- [ ] Pending changing oled logo and appearance

 ## Rev 2022-3 Pimoroni trackball (2022-03-20)
 **Pimoroni Trackball version, left and right can be master*